MakerTobey/OpenMicrofluidics/README.md

-# Open Source Microfluidics Hardware
+# Free and Open Source Microfluidics Research Hardware

 This GitHub repository is an in-progress collection of Open Source Hardware instrumentation for microfluidics and ultra-high troughput lifescience experimentation research.
 This is a community driven effort and **you are invited to contribute thoughts, content, comments and help testing the instrumentation**!